caglarop/caglarop/README.md

 ## 📞 How to Contact Me

-You can reach me at my Discord username: `CaglarOP` or simply drop me a message and I'll get back to you as soon as I can!
+You can reach out to me through LinkedIn by visiting my profile at <a href="https://www.linkedin.com/in/candan-tombas-488766270/">LinkedIn Profile</a>.
+Feel free to connect with me and send a message, and I will get back to you as soon as possible.

 ## Knowledge